 Hot News!
 It’s now possible to hire an electric car from Orcadian Wildlife for use with your self-catering holiday: click here for details – available to all tourists to Orkney, not just Orcadian Wildlife guests.

 Steve has also recently completed a ‘World Host’ customer-service training course in advance of the 2016 season.
-Availability News: Orcadian Wildlife tour availability is now restricted to three weeks in June 2016 (4/11/18 June 2016, as at mid-February 2016).
+Availability News: Orcadian Wildlife tour availability is now restricted to three weeks in June 2016 (4/11/18 June 2016, as at late-March 2016).
 Orkney in June is delightful: seabirds, raptors, sea pinks in full bloom, wading birds with young – and the archaeological sites are bathed in summer light.
 Please enquire June 2016 Tour Enquiry for details.

 Over the last decade an exciting archaeological dig has been taking place at the Ness of Brodgar in West Mainland, in the Heart of Neolithic Orkney.
 This site has been the subject of a TV documentary by Neil Oliver, and has contributed much to our knowledge of the Neolithic peoples and their lifestyle.
 If you wish to learn more, read this excellent piece done by Roff Smith for the National Geographic – for visual click here; for the feature article click here.

 What makes a holiday in Orkney with Orcadian Wildlife different?